ricezhang11/CS5200-Project2/README.md

 }
 </pre>
 ## Team contributions
 We splitted our tasks evenly during this assignment.
-We conducted zoom meetings/online chat/Lucid Chart to put together the business requirement documents, UML and ERD diagrams and BCNF analysis.
+We conducted zoom meetings/online chat/Lucid Chart to put together the business requirement documents, UML and ERD diagrams.
-For creating tables, Bugu wrote the queries and April QA'ed for her.
-For creating testing data and populating the database, April created the test data online and Bugu performed the population.
+For creating testing data and populating the database, April and Bugu discussed and agreed on the data format.
+April created mock data using Mockaroo and Bugu tried importing the data and QA'ed the data for April.
-For creating the 5 SQL queries, April wrote the queries and Bugu QA'ed for her.
+For creating the 5 SQL queries, April wrote and ran query 4 and 5.
+Bugu wrote and ran query 1, 2 and 3.
 We set up the Github repo together and both worked on uploading files into the repo as well as the write-up for this README.md file

 In terms of project implementation, the work is splitted as below: